ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

-- Gateway Claim: An assertion made by a Gateway regarding the status or condition of resources (e.g. assets, public keys, etc.) accessible to that gateway (e.g. within its network or system).
+- Gateway Claim: An assertion made by a Gateway regarding the status or condition of resources (e.g. assets, public keys, etc.) accessible to that gateway (e.g. within its asset network or system).

+In the remainder of this document, for brevity of description the term “asset network” will often be shorted to "network".

 # The Secure Asset Transfer Protocol